Azure/aaz-dev-tools/docs/pages/usage/setup_and_run.md

 This tool is compatible with python versions >=3.8 and <=3.10.
 You can use an existing python or install a new one by the following ways:

-- For windows users: You can download and run full installer from [Python Download](https://www.python.org/downloads/).
+- For Windows users: You can download and run full installer from [Python Download](https://www.python.org/downloads/).
-- For linux users: You can install python from Package Manager or build a stable release from source code
+- For Linux users: You can install python from Package Manager or build a stable release from source code

 After installation, you can run the following commands to check the version:
-- For windows users:
+- For Windows users:
     You can run:
     ```PowerShell
     C:\Users\{xxxx}\AppData\Local\Programs\Python\Python3{xxxx}\python --version
     ```
     __C:\Users\{xxxx}\AppData\Local\Programs\Python\Python3{xxxx}__ is the python installation path.
-- For linux users:
+- For Linux users:
     ```bash
     python --version
     ```